pypa/gh-action-pypi-publish/README.md

      skip-existing: true
 ```

+> [!NOTE]
-> **Pro tip**: try to avoid enabling this setting where possible.
+> Try to avoid enabling this setting where possible.
 If you
-have steps for publishing to both PyPI and TestPyPI, consider only using
+> have steps for publishing to both PyPI and TestPyPI, consider only using
-it for the latter, having the former fail loudly on duplicates.
+> it for the latter, having the former fail loudly on duplicates.

 ### For Debugging